thomazeau/jgrecipes/docs/ButterTarts-Dolly.md

 - 1 cup Corn Syrup
 - 3 each Eggs
 - 1 teaspoon Vanilla extract
-- Raisins (optional)
+- ½ cup Raisins, soaked
 - Sliced almonds or pecans on top

 ## Instructions

 - Prepare pastry by pouring hot water over lard to melt
 - Slowly add dry ingredients
-- Mix, seperate into 3 parts.
+- Mix, separate into 3 parts.
 Refrigerate for 2 hours
-- In a saucepan, heat and mix butter, sugar and corn syrup
+- In a saucepan, heat and mix butter, sugar and corn syrup to boiling
-- In a seperate bowl, beat together the eggs, then add a bit of the warm syrup, then mix all together
+- In a separate bowl, beat together the eggs, then add a bit of the warm syrup, then mix all together
 - Place pastry in muffin tins, fill half way up
 - Bake @ 350℉ for 20-25 minutes

 <!--
 Notes

-2024: Makes
+2024: Make first batch.

+20240201: Received from Daisy Leslie.

  -->